Here are several 7-day in Turkey itinerary ideas to get you started from Istanbul to ancient cities all the way to the beach.

 After basking in the rich history of the Mediterranean region, you can finally visit the pristine beaches of Antalya to take a dip in its sea.

-On the seventh day, you’ll head back to Istanbul to either rest or further explore the colorful culture in the city.
+On the seventh day, you’ll head back to Istanbul to either rest or explore the city’s colorful culture further.
 You can spend this day on a culinary expedition and enjoy the local cuisine.

 Option 2.
 Western Türkiye Tour: Marmara And Aegean